The bodybuilding coach

 AI bodybuilding coach

-Rex is for when bodybuilding is the sport, not the hobby.
-He’s intense, direct, and unapologetically motivating.
-Old-school iron-gym discipline backed by modern hypertrophy science.
-He’ll tell you your chest is lagging because your volume is too low — not because your genetics are bad.
+Rex Dalton is the AI bodybuilding coach in Wellness Project.
+He coaches contest-prep programming, weighed-entry macros, weekly volume per muscle, posing, and off-season blocks, and the app is free during early access on iPhone, Android, and web.
+Rex is for when bodybuilding is the sport, not the hobby: intense, direct, old-school iron-gym discipline backed by modern hypertrophy science.
+He’ll tell you your chest is lagging because your volume is too low, not because your genetics are bad.

 Free · Now on iPhone · Activate Rex in Settings → Specialists